 #BicycleCity #Münsterland #PeaceHallHistoricTownHall

-With over 50,000 enrolled students, Münster is one of Germany’s largest university towns.
+With about 60,000 enrolled students, Münster is one of Germany’s largest student towns.
 City living is not as hectic as in a metropolis.
 Life moves at a slower pace, but the city is certainly not boring.
 You especially notice it in traffic.
 The locals love their bikes and prefer to use them instead of their cars because the city is extremely compact.
 You can cover short distances faster and easier by bike.

 Münster is home to several innovative research and technology institutes.
 Future-oriented companies have discovered this academic potential which helps drive their development.
-Its many young people, diverse university facilities, exciting cultural activities and bicycles as the universally popular method of transportation are what make this city so unique.
+Its many young people, diverse higher education institutions facilities, exciting cultural activities and bicycles as the universally popular method of transportation are what make this city so unique.

 There are bike paths throughout the city, and there’s even a bicycle garage at the main train station where you can rent, park or have your bike repaired.
 At many stop lights, you are allowed to move to the front of the line of cars so that drivers can see you better.
 If the weather’s bad, you can simply use the public bus lines.
 But if you go on foot, always watch out for oncoming bikers at the traffic lights and intersections.